-A plan tailored to meet your needs while attending school can be arranged at the time of registration with the bursar.
-This payment plan cannot be changed.
-In case of an emergency situation, you can provide a written request to the school to change your payment plans.
-The school may at the discretion of the Director, change this plan for you.
-If any part of a scheduled payment is more than three days late, the applicant will have to pay a late charge \$50 per late payment.
+If any part of a scheduled payment is more than three days late, the applicant will have to pay a late charge of \$50 per late payment.
 If the payment is made by check and that check is returned unpaid for any reason, you will pay a charge of fifty dollars for each check so returned.
 Such Check Return Fee will be due immediately along with the scheduled payment that the check was issued for.
+There is an additional 3.50% processing fee for any tuition paid by credit card.